Whitematter

 Making It Fast

 Naive matrix multiplication in C++ is slow.
-Cache misses kill you.
-Whitematter stacks three levels of optimization:
+Whitematter uses three levels of optimization:

-GPU - Metal compute shaders on macOS, CUDA kernels for NVIDIA.
-A unified Device abstraction: tensor->to(Device::Metal) is all it takes.
+GPU: Metal compute shaders on macOS, CUDA kernels for NVIDIA.
+A unified Device abstraction moves tensors between backends.

 flowchart LR